-Make sure to check out this torch.
-This is not a regular torch, but a Led Tactical Flashlight.
+Make sure to check out one of these torches.
+This is not a regular torch but a Led Tactical Flashlight.
 It is super bright and belongs to your survival kit just right.
 It is compact so that you can use it even in an emergency.
-The choice on the market is huge, so you can really choose a perfect one for you.
+The choice on the market is huge, so you can really choose the perfect one for you.
 Think about the size and do not forget about the weight of it.

 Also, think about solar lanterns.
 It is perfect to put it in your tent as a night light.